sveawebpay/opencart-module/README.md

 ###Auto deliver option

 Set up to auto deliver the order.
 If not set this can be done from Sveas admin panel.
-TODO clarify this

 * Browse to _extensions -> payments -> Svea payment method_ (applies only to the Invoice or Payment plan payment methods)
 * Set _auto deliver_ to _enabled_